 Before diving into Easter traditions in France, it might be helpful to give you an outline of France’s religious landscape.

-2021 update: due to covid, most large gatherings for Easter were cancelled or modified.
+In 2021 update: Due to COVID, most large gatherings for Easter were cancelled or modified.

-France Is One Of Europe’s Most Atheist Countries
+France Is One Of Europe’s Most Atheist (secular) Countries

 On paper, France is supposed to be a secular nation that separates church and state (Rooted in the French Revolution).